YasinAtLinux/Termux-Debian-Login/README.md

 ## Step 1 : Download the Script

-You can download the scripts by executing following commands :
+You can download the scripts by executing following commands in your **TERMUX ENVIRONMENT** :

 Choose appropriate command

 **Debian-Termux.sh**